POLJOT COLUMBUS Signal 2612.1 / 3908341 alarm clock Russian mechanical wristwatch clock

-- Chromed brass case, satin bezel, lug width 18mm, mineral glass
+- Chrome-plated brass case, satined bezel, strap width 18mm, mineral glass

 - A wonderful collector's item!

-Made to mark the 500th anniversary of America's discovery.
+Made to celebrate the 500th anniversary of America's discovery.

-Literature: Yuri Levenberg "Russian Wristwatches" Volume 1, page 18, Callwey Verlag, Munich 1994
+Literature: Juri Levenberg "Russian wrist watches" Volume 1, page 18, Callwey Verlag, Munich 1994

 Rare: The mechanical alarm tone is generated by a small hammer.
 The alarm tone lasts approx. 13 seconds and creates a mechanical rattle.